Nikon 14-24mm f/2.8 Review

 The 14-24mm Lens is the best Ultra-Wide lens that I have ever used, The best way to get a sense of how wide this lens is, is to try it on a full frame camera body; you will be able to capture almost everything in front of you.
 This lens shines by shooting landscapes and architecture.
 Even though that the 14-24mm is Ultra-wide, it barely produces any distortion in the images.
 Software's such as Adobe Photoshop and Lightroom can easily minimize or completely remove away any distortion.

-The first thing that will catch your eye is the humongous front lens, the way that this lens was engineered is awesome that you'll barely are not even notice any vignetting even at 14mm.
-The front lens is also Nano coated which help reduce lens flares from lights.
+The first thing that will catch your eye is the humongous front lens, the way that this lens was engineered is awesome that you'll barely are not even notice any vignetting even at 14mm!
+The front lens is also Nano coated which help reduce any lens flares from lights.

-The thing that makes this lens so special is because of its large f/2.8 aperture which is very helpful in low light situations
+The thing that makes this lens so special is because of its large f/2.8 aperture, When shooting at f/2.8, you'll be allowing more light to go through the lens.
+This is very useful to capture beautiful images at night and in low light situations.